seb303/Arduino-XP-BMS/README.md

-debug 1      - debugging output shows errors, status changes and other occasional info debug 2      - in addition to the above, debugging output shows continuous status and readings from batteries debug 21     - show status and readings from batteries once, then switch to debug level 1 mode normal  - enter normal mode mode storage - enter long term storage mode log read     - read events log from EEPROM
+debug 1      - debugging output shows errors, status changes and other occasional info debug 2      - in addition to the above, debugging output shows continuous status and readings from batteries debug 21     - show status and readings from batteries once, then switch to debug level 1 debug 2 <n>  - show status and readings from batteries every <n> seconds, otherwise as debug level 1 mode normal  - enter normal mode mode storage - enter long term storage mode log read     - read events log from EEPROM